 HM-251/FAST Act Timeline

-RSI meets with U.S. Department of Transportation (DOT) Secretary Anthony Foxx, PHMSA Administrator Cynthia Quarterman and Federal Railroad Association (FRA) Administrator Joseph Szabo to present a comprehensive set of recommended standards for new tank cars and recommended modifications for existing tank cars.
-RSI met with federal regulators again in March.
+RSI meets with Secretary Anthony Foxx, Department of Transportation (DOT), Cynthia Quarterman, PHMSA Administrator, and Joseph Szabo, Federal Railroad Association (FRA) Administrator, to present a comprehensive set of recommended standards for new tank cars and recommended retrofits for existing tank cars.
+RSI met with federal regulators again in March 2014.
 [View Document]

-The U.S. Department of Transportation released a Notice of Proposed Rulemaking (NPRM) to improve the safe transportation of flammable liquids, including crude oil and ethanol, by rail.
-RSICTC released a statement on Committee on Tank Car’s commitment to safety and review of the NPRM.
+The U.S. Department of Transportation (DOT) released a Notice of Proposed Rulemaking (NPRM) to improve the safe transportation of flammable liquids, including ethanol and petroleum crude oil, in railroad tank cars.
+RSI-CTC released a statement on the RSI’s Committee on Tank Car’s commitment to safety and a review of the NPRM.
 [View Document]

-The U.S. Department of Transportation released a long-awaited final regulation to reduce the risk of transportation of flammable liquids, including crude oil and ethanol, by rail.
-RSICTC released a statement in response.
+The U.S. Department of Transportation (DOT) released a long-awaited final regulation to reduce the risk of transportation of flammable liquids, including ethanol and petroleum crude oil in railroad tank cars.
+RSI-CTC released a statement in response.
 [View DOT Regulation]

-The FAST Act included all major recommendations that had been advocated for by the RSICTC and clarified the U.S. DOT HM-251 regulations to reduce the risk of transport of flammable liquids by tank car.
-The law set deadlines for the aggressive and appropriate transition from the DOT-111 to the DOT-117 standard.
+The FAST Act included all major recommendations advocated by RSI-CTC, and those recommendations clarified PHMSA’s Docket HM-251 implementing regulations that would help reduce the risk of transporting flammable liquids in railroad tank cars.
+The law set deadlines for the aggressive and appropriate phase-out of Class-111 tank cars transporting a flammable liquid.
 [View RSI press release on the FAST Act]

-More than 18 months ahead of the FAST Act deadline, the industry reported that 97 percent of DOT-111 cars had been removed from crude oil service.
+More than 18 months ahead of the FAST Act deadline, the industry reported that it had removed 97 percent of Class-111 cars from petroleum crude oil service.
 [See our update on the implementation of the FAST Act]

-The Minister of Transport Canada, Marc Garneau, issued Protective Direction 38 on July 13, 2016, which further accelerated the phase out of DOT-111.
-As a result of the directive, both jacketed and non-jacketed DOT-111 tank cars were prohibited from carrying crude oil in Canada after November 1, 2016.
+On July 13, 2016, Marc Garneau, Minister of Transport, Transport Canada, issued Protective Direction 38 which further accelerated the phase out of Class-111 tank cars.
+As a result of the directive, no person in Canada could offer for transport, handle, or transport petroleum crude oil in either a jacketed or non-jacketed Class-111 tank car in Canada after November 1, 2016.

-All non-jacketed DOT-111 carrying crude oil have been phased out of service in the U.S., as required by the FAST Act.
+In the U.S. as required by the FAST Act, all non-jacketed Class-111 transporting petroleum crude oil were phased out of service .
 The industry met 97 percent of this goal 18-months ahead of schedule.

-All non-jacketed DOT-111 built to the industry’s voluntary CPC-1232 standard are to be phased out of ethanol service, as required by the FAST Act.
+As required by the FAST Act, all non-jacketed Class-111 built to the industry’s enhanced standard are to be phased out of ethanol service.

 Toxic Inhalation Hazards Timeline